 Who uses real estate landing pages?

-Don’t make the mistake of thinking that you have to be a real estate agent to create a real estate landing page.
+Don’t make the mistake of thinking that you have to be a real estate agent to create the real estate landing pages.
 In addition to agents, they can be useful to a lot of different types of people and businesses, like:

 - Consumers with property to sell

 - Tech start-ups connecting people to the housing market